rebrec/arduino-scrambling-example/README.md

 - increase strongness of the encryption, since the example provided can be quite easily cracked (the key is only one byte, but i will increase its size if you want)
 - ...

-And naturally, i am ready to deliver all to you as soon as you select me as your employer (no delay to wait, code is ready)
+And naturally, i am ready to deliver all to you as soon as you select me as your Freelancer (no delay to wait, code is ready)

 I hope you will like the way i tried to catch your attention (and that you will read this whole long speech ... sorry for that)